alco/numspell/doc/TemplateSyntax.md

 A _matcher_ is a string enclosed in angle brackets (`<` and `>`).
 The string itself generally should not contain spaces.
-For each matcher token in the pattern there has to be at list one corresponding key in the meta-dictionary which is passed to the constructor of `Parser`.
-The key is built by appending "~find" to the name of the token.
-See examples below.
+For each matcher token in the pattern there has to be at least one entry in the meta-dictionary which is passed to the constructor of `Parser`.
+The key of the entry is built by appending "~find" to the name of the matcher token.
+The value is a function that accepts one argument and returns `True` or `False`.
+Every time a list element is matched against the matcher token, the token's "~find" function gets passed that list element as an argument.

+## The Body Syntax

-### Pattern Examples ###
+## Pattern Examples ##

     ^ 1 two 'and three' = ...